 The second step is to be informed of your risk factors for delayed onset of full milk production, chronic low milk supply, or overt lactation failure.

-Each pregnancy and delivery have different risk factors to consider for timely full breast milk production.
+Each pregnancy and delivery has different risk factors for timely full breast milk production.
 Mothers are not told that delayed onset of copious milk production is common.
 This research suggests that the prevalence of delayed onset of lactogenesis II (milk coming in) has reached epidemic proportions in the United States.